 For the past several years, Portugal has welcomed a growing number of Americans who want to live in this stunning European country perched on the Iberian Peninsula.
-Drawn by the comparatively low cost of living and some attractive tax benefits, many Americans are now living in Portugal and find it the perfect place to settle down.
+Drawn by the comparatively low cost of living and some attractive tax benefits, there are now many Americans living in Portugal.

 In this article, we’ll cover the following:

-The benefits of living in Portugal go beyond purely financial reasons.
+The number of Americans moving to Portugal rose significantly over the past years for several reasons.
 Portugal’s mild climate – with more than 300 days of sunshine per year – ranks among the top reasons Americans decide to move to the country.
 Some Americans also opt to retire in Portugal since the pace of life and affordable living costs are big draws.

-Add in beautiful beaches, welcoming locals, and the fact that English is widely spoken, and Portugal becomes an ideal place to watch the sunset well into your golden years.
+Add in beautiful beaches, welcoming locals, and the fact that English is widely spoken, and you’ll see why there are so many Americans moving to Portugal.

 Portugal ranks in 7th position in the 2021 Education First English Proficiency Index.
 While English is not an official language in Portugal, the proficiency is so good that Portugal ranked higher than South Africa, a country where English is an official language.
 Yes, people in Portugal speak English very well indeed, and you will not face any language barrier unless you are in the more remote parts of the country or speaking with older generations.